CBI registers nine cases related to post-poll violence in West Bengal | Law-Order

 The CBI has registered nine cases related to post-poll violence in West Bengal, sources said on Thursday.

+More cases are under the process of registration with some of them being handed over by the state government, sources said.

-A five-judge bench of the Calcutta High Court has entrusted the CBI with the investigation into alleged rapes and murders after the assembly polls in West Bengal earlier this year.
+The CBI has taken over the cases on the instruction of a five-judge bench of the Calcutta High Court that had entrusted the agency with the task of investigating the alleged murder and rape incidents reported during post-poll violence in West Bengal.

+The High Court directives came after a committee of the National Human Rights Commission submitted a report on the violence in the state after Assembly poll results on May 2.
+The Mamata Banerjee-led Trinamool Congress achieved an astounding victory humbling the BJP in a bitterly fought eight-phase electoral battle.

+Passing a unanimous judgement on a batch of PILs seeking an independent probe, the High Court Bench also ordered the constitution of an SIT of state police officers to probe all other cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)